-Ayers Rock Resort will use solar to cover up to 30 per cent of its daytime power use and reduce the need for trucked-in fuel.
+A solar energy system at Ayers Rock Resort has the capacity to provide up to 30 per cent of its peak daytime power use and reduce the need for trucked-in fuel.

 Australia’s largest solar and battery storage project to date will reduce DeGrussa copper mine’s reliance on diesel-powered energy.

-A $1.2 million energy efficiency upgrade to the landmark Readers Digest building in Surry Hills, New South Wales, dramatically reduces its lighting and air conditioning costs.
+A $1.2 million energy efficiency upgrade to the landmark Readers Digest building in Surry Hills, New South Wales, dramatically reduced its lighting and air conditioning costs.

-One of Australia’s largest multi-franchise car dealerships, Col Crawford Motors, will use solar and LED lighting technologies to make significant electricity savings.
+One of Australia’s largest multi-franchise car dealerships, Col Crawford Motors, has used solar and LED lighting technologies to make impressive electricity cost savings.

-One of Australia’s largest registered clubs is making its chiller system 50 per cent more efficient and installing an 85kW solar system.
+One of Australia’s largest registered clubs has made its chiller system more efficient and has installed an 85kW solar system.

-An Australian plastic products manufacturer is upgrading its rotational moulding ovens to reduce energy use by more than 50 per cent.
+An Australian plastic products manufacturer upgraded its rotational moulding ovens to achieve big cuts in electricity and gas consumption.

 A Victorian based apple and chestnut grower is cutting its costs and improving its energy productivity through a $1.2 million refrigeration upgrade.